Consistency is key when learning anything new, and that’s certainly the case with swimming.

 • Use earplugs suitable for your child.
 You can buy specially designed ones which stop water getting in.
 Additionally, they can wear a specially designed wrap around their head to further protect their ears.

 • Once out of the pool, dry ears thoroughly.
 Tilt their head to one side and gently tug on the earlobes to help release any trapped water.
 Then gently remove any excess by wiping it with a towel.
 Avoid using earbuds which, if pushed in too deep, can cause bacteria to enter the ear canal.

 • You can also gently dry their ears with a hair dryer – place all settings on low and hold about 30cm from the ear.

 • Use preventative ear drops.
 You can buy these online or at your local pharmacy.
 Pop them in straight after swimming.
 They aid in drying up excess water that may be in the ear canal and help prevent swimmer’s ear developing.

 Make sure the facility where you go for lessons offer heated pools.
-The Adelaide Aquatic Centre aims to maintain a comfortable temperature of around 27 °C during the winter months.
+Adelaide Aquatic Centre maintains a comfortable temperature of around 27 °C during the winter months.

 So, as with most parenting duties – preparation is going to be fundamental to a successful year of swimming lessons.
 Be prepared and they can go straight from a nice warm pool, to a lovely warm shower with dry hair and ears.
 All they need to do then is put on warm, dry clothes and off they go!
 And just as a reminder, the Aquatic Centre Swim Shop’s friendly staff will be happy to help you with ear plugs, wraps, swim caps or anything else you might need to make your child’s swimming experience as enjoyable as possible!